supercakecrumb/adhd-game-bot/README.md

    ```

 4. The bot should now be running and connected to Telegram (if using a valid token).
+   The API service will be available at http://localhost:8080

 ## Database Migrations